-Bill has a 15% participation percentage in Operating Co and is, therefore, not a significant individual of Operating Co.
+Bill has a 15% participation percentage in Operating Co, so he is not a significant individual of Operating Co.

 (As a spouse of a significant individual with a participation percentage greater than zero in the entity, Bill will be a CGT concession stakeholder).